revinder-mk/revinder-mk.github.io/about.md

     - Diablo 2
     - Underlords/TFT

 * **Movies/TV Series** - less than original but I can't help myself.
-I'm always drawn towards good shows.
+I'm always drawn towards good shows and movies.
 If you have any hidden gems let me know!
 I keep scheduled list of what to watch next and given initial interest, I will add it to it!
 There is no limit to genre - it can be anything.

+* **Music** - pretty much the same deal as movies and tv series ;).

 Feel free to reach me on twitter [@Revinder_](https://twitter.com/Revinder_)